agrbin/snapscale-article/README.md

 ### The app

 The application is built using [Expo](https://expo.io) framework which is a wrapper around [React Native](https://reactnative.dev/).
 It's suitable for fast prototyping which is exactly what I needed.
 Same codebase is executed on both platforms.
-If Expo would have a book it would be called a "App development for dummies".
+If Expo would have a book it would be called "App development for dummies".

 There is really nothing interesting in the client code implementation here.